danielharrell/open-eyes-lect-2017-18/Open.md

 ---

 And while this account runs contrary to appearances, perhaps it can then explain the appearances.
-(To start with most pressing one) For example, the world appears outside us.
+To begin with the most immediate one, the world appears outside us.
 But how?
 That is, how can we call what appears *the world*, as if the appearance contained the reality?
 The real world, after all, might be different from how it appears, and even a true appearance is likely to be partial.
-Yet if the world can be distinguished from its appearance, the distinction will contain the world in yet another appearance, where it now looks distinguishable from any appearance.
+Still, if the world can be distinguished from its appearance, this distinction will contain the world in yet another appearance, where it now looks, however paradoxically, distinguishable from any look.
 And our question can be asked again.
 For how can we call what appears not to appear in full, or in truth, *the world*?
 How can the world appear at all?
-What allows it to be contained in appearance, even when the world in full or truth appears to be beyond all appearance, a thing-in-itself rather than a thing-for-us?
+What allows it to be contained in appearance, even when the world in full or truth appears to be beyond all appearance?
+A thing-in-itself rather than a thing-for-us?

 The force of these questions already suggest it would be futile to look outside us for an answer.
 For outside us is merely the world as it appears, while the world as it is may lie outside this outside, leaving its appearance inexplicable.
-(Use language of horizon along with encompassment.
-World forms horizon of its own questionability.
-How things look, appearance of being open but really case of being closed) too far beyond this appearance to have produced it. not be there to have produced this appearance. and it may not really be there to have produced the appearance.   to that appears outside us may not really be there to produce the appearance, but somewhere beyond . not even be outside us The answer, on this account, is that every such appearance contains the world from within rather than without. it can only be contained in this appearance if the source of the appearance is it is only part of the world we can see, at any one place or time; and there are not places or times enough, in one life, to see all of it.

-Or perhaps we suspect we see none of it truly, at any place or time, as if the real world could lie beyond all appearance, outside even our outside, a thing-in-itself that can never become a thing-for us.
-Yet to suspect this of the world is still to contain all of it, somehow, in an appearance for thought, giving our suspicion about the world its object.
-And this suggests that when the world does appear outside us, the appearance comes, as would any doubts about it, from inside us.
-Or put another way, the world can be contained in an appearance if the containment comes from within that appearance, like the circumference produced by a compass.
-Or to express this containment from within in more familiar philosophical language: the world can appear outside us insofar as the outside is not just a mode of extension, or medium of motion, but a form of sensibility---to borrow Kant's term for it.
+But what would it mean to look inside us for an answer, which makes this appearance explicable?
+On this account, it would again be in a relation we have to the world that is given rather than gained.
+Or to put this now another way: the world could be contained in an appearance, no matter how far from it the world might be in reality, if the containment comes from within the appearance, like the circumference produced by a compass.
+Or to put this still another way, we can call what appears outside us *the world*, if the world in this sense is encompassed by the appearance rather than revealed through it, and thus forms a horizon rather than an object.
+Or to try a final formulation, in more conventional philosophical language: the world can appear outside us, if the outside is not just a mode of extension, or medium of motion, but a form of sensibility.

+But all these formulations come to the same point: that the world can appear outside us only from inside us, again as if being open were really being closed. <!--Find other older formulations for the above sentence.
+Or see if I can just move on to stuff below, if the formulations there make sense with the above.-->

 And this is why the world inside us appears outside us, as if we were open to the very world we enclose.